MatthewBleUK/horizontally.js/README.md

 A detailed list of all the feature features and bugs can be found inside the issues tab.

-Simply fork the project, send a PR request when done, and I will review it.
+Simply fork the project, send a PR request when you are done, and I will review it.